intersel/Blapy/README.md

 #UPI Blocks
 UPI Application blocks are the parts where you would like the content to be updated from external contents by UPI application.

-A UPI block may be any html element where you have set UPI attributes that defines the behaviour as UPI blocks.
+A UPI block may be any html element where you have set UPI attributes that define the behaviour as UPI blocks.

 These attributes are analysed from the external UPI block in order to know how the updating process should be applied on the current block.